Jonathan-Chia/testandroll/dashboard/www/bibliography.md

-# Annotated Bibliography

-*Jonathan Chia - Johns Hopkins - Data Visualizations*

 ## Introduction

+*Jonathan Chia - Johns Hopkins - Data Visualizations 2025*

 Visualization is a core component of all Bayesian analyses, especially for visualizing priors, posteriors, and different diagnostics.

 This annotated bibliography explores the Test & Roll paper, papers about best practices for Bayesian visualization, and a paper about interpreting Bayesian results for business stakeholders.

+Learnings from each of these papers are applied to this dashboard.
+See each application section.

 ## 1. Test & Roll: Profit-maximizing A/B tests